deltachat/deltachat-pages/en/help.md

 But don't be too hesitant: Delta Chat is designed to be relay-agnostic, so you can change your relay at any point easily - your existing subscribers will not even notice.
-You only have to update the invite link for new subscribers in that case.
+You only have to update the invite link you share with new subscribers in that case.

 ## Calls {#calls}